tanurrra/pw-pdp-tests/readme.md

 5. Verify Add to Favorites/Wishlist Button
 Not logged in:
 Clicking prompts login or signup.
+Logged in: Clicking promts adds product to favorites list, maybe counter of favorites for product increased, maybe user icon is displayed in "added to favorites" section.

 6. Verify License Information
 Ensure license type is visible and linked (e.g., Commercial License).
-Clicking it should open license details in a new tab or modal.
+Clicking it should open license details in a new tab.

 7. Check Product Metadata
 Verify author/designer name is correct and links to their profile.
 Validate number of downloads, favorites, and ratings (if shown).

-8. Related Products Section
-Validate that similar or recommended products are shown.
+8. Recommendation Section ("People also viewed") Validate that similar or recommended products are shown.
 Each product card should be clickable and open the correct PDP.